The Complete Guide to Cannabis Cultivation Nutrients

 What are secondary nutrients?

 Essential secondary nutrients include calcium (Ca), sulfur (S), and magnesium (Mg).
-These nutrients are often unavailable to cannabis without proper pH level maintenance.
+These nutrients are often unavailable to cannabis without proper pH level maintenance because pH directly controls the solubility and chemical form of the nutrient ions in the root zone (Latin & Camberato, 2018).
 Therefore, secondary essential nutrients are critical to adequate cannabis plant development.

 Here's how to know when your cannabis plants need secondary nutrients: